 Do Percolators Make Good Coffee?

-For a number of reasons coffee lovers tend to avoid the use of percolators as it is seen as an old-fashioned way of brewing coffee and is overlook with preference being given to pour over coffee, drip coffee and French press.
+For a number of reasons coffee lovers tend to avoid the use of percolators as it is seen as an old-fashioned way of brewing coffee and is overlooked with preference being given to pour over coffee, drip coffee and French press.

-If you can master this brewing method you will be in for great tasting full-bodied coffee.
-A word to the wise since coffee percolators don’t normally produce a clear, oil-free coffee, you can use a donut shaped paper filter or make your own donut shaped filter and place it on top of the metal filter basket before you add your coffee grounds.
+If you can master this brewing method, you will be in for great tasting full-bodied coffee.
+A word to the wise since coffee percolators don’t normally produce a clear, oil-free coffee, you can use a donut-shaped paper filter or make your own donut-shaped filter and place it on top of the metal filter basket before you add your coffee grounds.

-If you do that you can get a crisp, clean tasting cup of coffee.
+If you do that, you can get a crisp, clean tasting cup of coffee.